 It can be difficult to determine which approach may be most effective.
 The answer may be that the right choice may vary by city.
 Any jurisdiction that wants to address the adverse impacts of artificial light should contact organizations like IDA and Flagstaff Dark Skies Coalition, as well as the many cities that have had codes in place for some time.
 It is also important for cities to recognize that the science and technology related to the control of light pollution is continuing to evolve and that, to be the most effective, cities will need to periodically reevaluate how well their efforts are working.

-In the interview with Paul Bogard, I asked him about his preference for the regulation of artificial light.
+In a recent interview with Paul Bogard, author of The End of Night, I asked him about his preference for the regulation of artificial light.
 He expressed a preference for focusing on the design of light fixtures.
 His rationale being that establishing design criterion for light fixtures addresses a principal limitation for regulating artificial light, which is enforcement.
 Easily recognizable light fixtures help cities identify when sites are in conformance.

 Bogard also expressed a preference for a system of regulation that allows individuals to take steps to limit their own impacts by purchasing available, certified dark sky fixtures at their local hardware store.
 Encouraging and even incentivizing land owners to invest in dark sky fixtures addresses one of the other primary hurdles for successfully controlling the adverse impacts of artificial light, which is the ability to phase-in new lighting and replace “grandfathered” fixtures.

 After our interview with Paul, I wondered to myself to what degree am I able to experience the night sky.
 Surely in my hometown, I could get a piece of the night sky in my own backyard.
 That night I left the blinds open to bask in the darkness; unfortunately, at 3am I had to get up and close the blinds because it was too light too sleep.